sapio-lang/sapio/docs/DEVELOPMENT.md

 Script verification uses supplied prevouts; funding UTXO authentication remains required at the caller boundary.
 Backend enforcement and native CTV node execution are separate release requirements.
-See the [CTV fork repair record](CTV_FORK_AUDIT.md) for exact evidence and limits; library tests do not establish chain enforcement or general CTV transaction support.
+See the [CTV fork repair record](CTV_FORK_AUDIT.md) for exact evidence and limits.
+The separate Core inscription checks cover ordinary Taproot; they do not validate native CTV, Ord indexing, sat assignment or supplied funding history.

 ## Contributions